Be media savvy

 Remember that advertisements and promotions are just that, and it’s OK to determine for yourself how much they influence your life.

-Support your children and teens to learn important life skills (age appropriate) such as critical thinking, making decisions, resisting peer pressure etc.
+Support your children and teens to learn important life skills (age appropriate) such as critical thinking, making decisions, resisting peer pressure.
+Encourage them to ask questions of the media in their environment:

 Limit exposure to alcohol products in the home

-As much as possible, try to make your home an alcohol advertising-free zone – you could store alcohol out of sight, get rid of or re-purpose alcohol merchandising (caps, T-shirts etc), etc.
+As much as possible, try to make your home an alcohol free zone – you could store alcohol out of sight, drink less often at home, refrain from drinking in front of children.
+You could consider minimising the amount of alcohol branded products in your home such as caps, T-shirts, and other items carrying alcohol logos.

 Limit exposure to alcohol advertising in the home